evkx/evkx.github.io/content/models/mg/mg4/MG4_Electric_XPOWER/_index.md

 ### Safety Systems

+[**Anti-lock Braking System (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/): Standard on the MG MG4 Electric XPOWER, this system prevents the wheels from locking during braking.

+[**Electronic Stability Control (ESC)**](../../../../technology/driverassistance/electronicstabilitycontrol/): Standard on the MG MG4 Electric XPOWER, this system improves the vehicle's stability and handling during sudden maneuvers or on slippery road conditions.

 [**Lane-Keeping Assist (LKA)**](../../../../technology/driverassistance/lanekeepingassist/): Standard on the MG MG4 Electric XPOWER, this system helps prevent the vehicle from drifting out of its lane.
 It also includes a [**Lane Departure Warning**](../../../../technology/driverassistance/lanedeparturewarning/) system to alert the driver if the vehicle veers out of the lane.

+[**Rear Cross Traffic Alert (RCTA)**](../../../../technology/driverassistance/rearcrosstrafficalert/): Standard on the MG MG4 Electric XPOWER, this system uses sensors to detect approaching vehicles from the side when backing out of a parking space or driveway.

+[**Forward Collision Warning (FCW)**](../../../../technology/driverassistance/forwardcollisionwarning/): Standard on the MG MG4 Electric XPOWER, this driver assist system helps drivers avoid or mitigate frontal collisions.

+[**Automatic Emergency Braking (AEB)**](../../../../technology/driverassistance/automaticemergencybraking/): Standard on the MG MG4 Electric XPOWER, this system autonomously applies the brakes to prevent or reduce the severity of a collision if the driver does not react in time.

+[**Blind-spot Monitoring (BSM)**](../../../../technology/driverassistance/blindspotmonitoring/) : Standard on the MG MG4 Electric XPOWER, this side assist system helps to detect traffic in blind spots.

+[**Exit Warning**](../../../../technology/driverassistance/exitwarning/): Standard on the MG MG4 Electric XPOWER, this system that alerts occupants against opening doors if there is a risk of hitting something.

 ### Driving Automation